- China is the world’s top emitter, producing more than a quarter of the world’s annual greenhouse gas emissions, which contribute to climate change.

 Eleanor Albert and Beina Xu contributed to this Backgrounder.

-Correction: A previous version of the graphic on global carbon emissions incorrectly listed the unit as metric tons of carbon dioxide equivalent.
-This error was corrected on May 27, 2021.
+Corrections: A previous version of this article incorrectly stated the number of electric vehicles sold in 2019.
+This error was fixed on July 28, 2021.
+A previous version of the graphic on global carbon emissions incorrectly listed the unit as metric tons of carbon dioxide equivalent.
+This error was fixed on May 27, 2021.